Solo (Blanka song): At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 31 January 2023, an allocation draw was held, which placed each country into one of the two semi-finals, and determined which half of the show they would perform in.
-Poland has been placed into the second semi-final, to be held on 11 May 2023, and has been scheduled to perform in the second half of the show.
+Poland had been placed into the second semi-final, which was held on 11 May 2023, and performed in the second half of the show.
+The song was announced as one of the qualifiers to move onto the grand final, and was drawn to perform fourth in a field of 26 songs.
+In the final, the song finished in 19th place, scoring 93 points: 81 points from televoting and 12 points from juries.

 Controversy

 The song's win in Tu bije serce Europy!
 Wybieramy hit na Eurowizję sparked controversy in Poland due to alleged rigged votes and corruption within the jury panel for the national selection.

+Before the contest, the opening line of the song, "Baby / It's kind of crazy", became an Internet meme due to Blanka's pronunciation of the opening line.
+Over time, the line would be mocked, with Polish media and people coining the term "Bejba, it's kajna krejsa", with the term becoming popular across Poland to both mock TVP and Blanka.
+Blanka would respond by wearing a dress during the contest's Turquoise Carpet before the contest, wearing a green dress with the word "Bejba" written in pink at the back of her dress.
+After she qualified from the second semi-final, in a response to a question about the song's promotion and widespread phenomenon as a meme, Blanka would say "Well, I want to thank all the haters because they really motivated me...
+I really hope that I can make my country really proud in the finals."